Clinical Case Consultation

 So you’ve spent years studying and practicing, finally graduated, and you’re ready to step into your new professional identity of Therapist.

 This is the time to develop your own professional identity and hone your clinical skills to become a confident and well-rounded practitioner.

-In addition to my own clinical training and professional development, I have been supervising counselling graduate students for the past 8 years as Adjunct Faculty at Adler University (Vancouver Campus).
-In order to properly support students in various programs, with differing specialties, serving different populations, I have had to become well-versed in multiple modalities and concerned outside of my own daily practice.
+In addition to working with clinicians in my private practice, I have been supervising counselling graduate students for the past 8 years as Adjunct Faculty at Adler University (Vancouver Campus).
+In order to properly support students in various programs, with differing specialties, serving different populations, I have had to become well-versed in multiple modalities and concerns outside of my own daily practice.
 I am passionate about empowering therapists to discover their own professional identity and support them to meet the unique needs of their clients.
 That said, there are areas outside of my specialties and will happily refer you to someone else if your needs exceed my experience.

-I personally pull from a variety of clinical view points depending on the client’s world view including solution-focused, narrative, family systems, and CBT, however my main lens for work is Emotion-Focused Therapy ( individuals and couples).
+I personally pull from a variety of clinical view points depending on the client’s world view and presenting concerns including EMDR, solution-focused, narrative, family systems, and CBT, however my primary orientation is Emotion-Focused Therapy ( individuals and couples).
 You can learn more about my clinical training and professional development background here.

-Case Consultation is generally short-term, case specific, and used to provide you with feedback, resources, and a different viewpoint as you work with your clients.
+Clinical Case Consultation is generally short-term, case specific, and used to provide you with feedback, resources, and a different viewpoint as you work with your clients.
 Essentially it’s a fresh set of eyes when you’re stuck to discover new ways to work with a concern or discover areas for future training.
 These sessions may be one-off and only as needed.

-Supervision Consultation is a longer term relationship and is more exploratory and self-reflective in nature.
+Clinical Supervision is a longer term on-going relationship and is more exploratory and self-reflective in nature.
 The focus is on you, your experiences in session, and areas for clinical growth.
 I am currently not available for on-going clinical supervision.